Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Methodology

-The fine-tuned model achieved the best balance of precision and recall, substantially reducing both false positives and false negatives.
-Details of class-wise performance are shown in Table \ref{tab:report_post_comment}, and the confusion matrix in Appendix Figure \ref{fig:cm_post_comment}.
-For fine-tuning, we used 5 epochs, a batch size of 1, a learning-rate multiplier of 1.8, and deterministic inference settings (temperature = 0, top-p = 1).
+Each post--comment pair was classified as toxic, sympathetic, neutral, or unknown.
+We operationalize schadenfreude as the proportion of comments classified as toxic in response to misfortune posts, since this category captures insults, mockery, gloating, and derisive language directed at the subjects of misfortune.
+We divided the annotated data into 65\% training/validation and 35\% testing and compared three configurations: a simple prompt (Appendix Figure~\ref{fig:prompt-post-comment1}), an expanded prompt (Appendix Figure~\ref{fig:prompt-post-comment2}), and a fine-tuned GPT-4o Mini.
+The fine-tuned model achieved the best performance, substantially reducing both false positives and false negatives (class-wise results in Table~\ref{tab:report_post_comment}; confusion matrix in Appendix Figure~\ref{fig:cm_post_comment}).
+Fine-tuning used 5 epochs, batch size 1, learning-rate multiplier 1.8, and deterministic inference (temperature = 0, top-p = 1).